Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Experiments and Discussion

 \subsection{Significance of Instruction}

 We now investigate the effect of removing the instruction in the prompt.
-Figure \ref{fig_bad-instruction} and \ref{fig_order-of-examples} show prompts that only incorporate demonstrations (\emph{no instruction}) show BLEU scores that are on par with prompts that include both instructions and demonstrations.
-This is interesting since it is a common practice with recent instruction-tuned LLMs to always include the instruction even if no demonstrations are provided.
-Our results suggest that if it is difficult to determine effective instructions for the target paraphrasing task, with ICL one can simply use a few systematically selected demonstrations to get paraphrases that have high generation quality.
+The left-most set of bars within each bar plot in Figures \ref{fig_order-of-examples} and \ref{fig_bad-instruction}, which show prompts with \emph{No Instruction}, display BLEU scores that are on par with prompts that include both instructions and demonstrations.
+This is interesting since it is a common practice to always include the instruction in the prompt even if no demonstrations are provided.
+Our results suggest that when it is difficult to determine effective instructions for the target paraphrasing task, with ICL one can simply use a few systematically selected demonstrations to get high quality generated paraphrases.

-In Figure \ref{fig_bad-instruction}; for text-davinci-003 on APPDIA, we observe that the \emph{no instruction} setting retains a significant amount of the original content's toxicity, thereby making its usability questionable.
+In Figure \ref{fig_bad-instruction}, for text-davinci-003 on APPDIA, we observe that the \emph{No Instruction} setting retains a significant amount of the original content's toxicity, thereby making its usability questionable.
 Similar observations were made with other models (refer to Appendix \ref{appendix-section-instruction-absence}, Figure \ref{fig_appendix_bad_instruction}).
-Order of demos also plays an important role in the no instruction setting, with the \emph{Most Similar} showing much lower toxicity than both \emph{Random} and \emph{Least Similar} strategies.
-Cases that include both instruction and demos, the measured toxicity is less impacted by the order of demos, indicating that the main instruction serves as a toxicity regularizer.
+Order of demos also plays an important role in the \emph{No Instruction} setting, with the \emph{Most Similar} showing much lower toxicity than both \emph{Random} and \emph{Least Similar} strategies.
+For cases that include both instruction and demos, the measured toxicity is less impacted by the order of demos, indicating that the main instruction serves as a toxicity regularizer.

 We want to also highlight that creating a good instruction for paraphrasing tasks is non-trivial.
 Despite using good demos, a bad instruction can negatively impact the quality of the generated paraphrase.
-In Figure \ref{fig_bad-instruction}, using the text-davinci-003 model on the APPDIA dataset, we see that certain instructions can result in lower BLEU than prompts that have no instruction.
-Similarly, in Figure \ref{fig_order-of-examples}, the Vicuna-13b model shows better BLEU with just the curated demonstrations on the APPDIA and ParaDetox datasets.
+For instance, in Figure \ref{fig_order-of-examples}, the Vicuna-13b model shows better BLEU with just the curated demonstrations on the APPDIA and ParaDetox datasets.
+Similarly, in Figure \ref{fig_bad-instruction}, we see that certain instructions can result in lower BLEU than prompts that have \emph{No Instruction}.